Cassette tape: Head gap

-Endless loop cassette

-Some cassettes were made to play a continuous loop of tape without stopping.
-Lengths available are from around 30 seconds to a standard full length.
-They are used in situations where a short message or musical jingle is to be played, either continuously or whenever a device is triggered, or whenever continuous recording or playing is needed.
-Some include a sensing foil on the tape to allow tape players to re-cue.
-From as early as 1969 various patents have been issued, covering such uses as uni-directional, bi-directional, and compatibility with auto-shut-off and anti-tape-eating mechanisms.
-One variant has a half-width loop of tape for an answering machine outgoing message, and another half-width tape on spools to record incoming messages.
+The head-gap width is 2 μm which gives a theoretical maximum frequency of about 12 kHz (at the standard speed of 1 7/8 ips or 4.76 cm/s).
+A narrower gap would give a higher frequency limit but also weaker magnetization.

 Cassette tape adapter

 Cassette tape adapters allow external audio sources to be played back from any tape player, but were typically used for car audio systems.
 An attached audio cable with a phone connector converts the electrical signals to be read by the tape head, while mechanical gears simulate reel to reel movement without actual tapes when driven by the player mechanism.

-Optional mechanics
+There are also other type of cassette adapters, like Bluetooth Adapter Cassette or MP3 player cassette.
+They have a small battery inside and can be used by simply inserting them in a cassette player.
+Most of them also turn on when the cassette player is set on Play, by a small switch under the head in the cassette adapter.
+Most have a reel to reel gear for simulating the move of tape, otherwise, the player will either stop or reverse.
+Most adapters operate one side, although some may operate on both sides.